For Sono Group N.V. [SEV], Analyst sees a rise to $4. What next?

 Sponsored

-The stocks have a year to date performance of -69.03 percent and weekly performance of 69.44 percent.
-The stock has been moved at -77.41 percent over the last six months.
-The stock has performed 13.93 percent around the most recent 30 days and changed -63.03 percent over the most recent 3-months.
+Sono Group N.V. represents 86.65 million in outstanding shares, while the company has a total market value of $26.96 million with the latest information.
+SEV stock price has been found in the range of $0.228 to $0.4292.

-If compared to the average trading volume of 1.37M shares, SEV reached to a volume of 176475355 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.71M shares, SEV reached a trading volume of 52924160 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Sono Group N.V.
+Here is what top equities market gurus are saying about Sono Group N.V.
 [SEV]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SEV shares is $2.63 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SEV stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.